 - Employee retention should be of the highest importance following one’s training.
 It has been said that turn over can run ⅓ of the salary of that position you are experiencing turn over in.
 It is important to have a company culture that regularly acknowledges and validates each individual with the intent of nurturing both personal and professional growth.

-Have confidence in yourself as to why you decided to open your practice, and faith in your abilities to bring about an agreement with others who will support your cause and follow your lead.
+Have confidence in yourself as to why you decided to open your private practice, and faith in your abilities to bring about an agreement with others who will support your cause and follow your lead.

 Here are some steps you can take to develop your leadership skills: